 Find a tool to replace the tweezers.
 Use needle-nosed pliers or forceps.
+Leatherman pliers also work in a pinch for tick removal.
 The head of the tool should be small enough to grip the tick without crushing it, and the inside should be smooth to keep from tearing the body and releasing toxins.

-Grab the tick as close to the skin as possible, gently, not squeezing hard enough to crush the insect.
-When ticks bite, they latch onto the victim with mouthparts; different types of ticks have different types of bites, and holding the tick as close as possible to the skin will help remove the tick without leaving pieces behind.
+Grab the tick as close to the skin as possible, gently, not squeezing hard enough to crush the arachnid.
+When ticks bite, they latch onto the victim with mouthparts.
+Different types of ticks have different types of bites, and holding the animal as close as possible to the skin will help remove the tick without leaving pieces behind.

-Draw the tick out of the skin with a smooth, gentle motion, continuing to be careful not to squeeze the tick.
-As long as there is a connection between the tick and the skin, infection can be passed into the body and will be released if the tick's body is squeezed.
+Draw the tick out of the skin with a smooth, gentle motion, continuing to be careful not to squeeze the arachnid.
+As long as there is a connection between the tick and the skin, infection can be passed from the tick to the host.
+Squeezing the animal's body will release the contents of the tick directly into the wound during an incorrect tick removal.
 Be sure the movement is straight and along the same angle at which the tick's body is positioned to prevent breaking and tearing.

 Place the tick in a jar of alcohol to kill it.

-Wash the area thoroughly with soap and water, and apply a disinfectant solution in case there is the presence of any type of bacteria.
-It may be necessary to also remove the mouthparts of the tick; if these parts are left behind, this does not increase the likelihood of infection.
+Wash the affected area thoroughly with soap and water and apply a disinfectant solution in case there is the presence of any type of bacteria.
+Don't apply the disinfectant prior to removing the tick as early application can result in the irritation of the animal, causing it to release and transfer bacteria.
+It may be necessary to also remove the mouthparts of the tick.
+Don't panic if these parts are left behind -- this does not increase the likelihood of infection.